Why do Stockwood Community Benefit Society and Rush Farm think that the biodynamic cultivation system is the best way forward?

 The farmer develops the farm through developing the thinking of the farm, and the biodynamic farmer will make this process as sensitive, conscious, caring and deliberate as possible.

 There are two types of biodynamic preparations.
 The first are used to make compost.
 Compost is an amazing soil improver, and the biodynamic approach is very particular.
-Some view compost as additional fertility, but the biodynamic grower is looking to do more than add fertility, because biodynamic compost adds
+Some view compost as additional fertility, but the biodynamic grower is looking to do more than add fertility, because biodynamic compost adds life itself.

 Seven different preparations are made from plants such a nettle, yarrow, camomile, horse-tail, oak bark, dandelion and valerian.
 These are added to the compost heap once it is made.
 Biodynamic compost heaps are not turned, and they are spread before the composting process has ended.
 Both not turning and spreading whilst the compost biodiversity is still high are supportive of the life of the farm.